AdobeDocs/experience-platform.en/help/landing/api-guide.md

 ## Authentication and headers

-In order to successfully make calls to Platform endpoints, you are required to have completed the [authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en).
+In order to successfully make calls to Platform endpoints, you are required to complete the [authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en).
 Completing the authentication tutorial provides the values for each of the required headers in Experience Platform API calls, as shown below:

 - `Authorization: Bearer {ACCESS_TOKEN}`
 - `x-api-key: {API_KEY}`